emissary-ingress/emissary/docs/docs/latest/about/features-and-benefits.md

 ## Istio Integration

 The Ambassador Edge Stack integrates with the [Istio](https://istio.io) service mesh as the edge proxy.
 In this configuration, The Ambassador Edge Stack routes external traffic to the internal Istio service mesh.
-See [Istio and the Ambassador Edge Stack](../howtos/istio) for details.
+See [Istio and the Ambassador Edge Stack](../../howtos/istio) for details.

 ## Authentication

 The Ambassador Edge Stack supports authenticating incoming requests with a custom authentication service, OAuth/OpenID Connect, or JWT.
 When configured, the Ambassador Edge Stack will check with a third party authentication service prior to routing an incoming request.
-For more information, see the [authentication guide](../topics/using/filters/index).
+For more information, see the [authentication guide](../../topics/using/filters/index).

 ## Rate Limiting

 The Ambassador Edge Stack supports rate limiting incoming requests.
 When configured, the Ambassador Edge Stack will check with a third party rate limit service prior to routing an incoming request.
-For more information, see the [rate limiting guide](../topics/using/rate-limits/index).
+For more information, see the [rate limiting guide](../../topics/using/rate-limits/index).

 ## Integrated UI

 The Ambassador Edge Stack includes a diagnostics service so that you can quickly debug issues associated with configuring the Ambassador Edge Stack.
-For more information, see [running the Ambassador Edge Stack](../../reference/running).
+For more information, see [running Ambassador in Production](../../topics/running).